 This is my first personal note.
-As the title suggests, these are my own personal notes (from a personal perspective) used to record some knowledge points I encounter in daily life that are worth noting down.
+As the title says, this is my own personal note (personal-use oriented) for recording some knowledge points I come across in daily life that are worth writing down

-I think there's no better place to write than in a blog (actually there's just nowhere else to write).
-Feel free to read if needed.
+I feel there's no better place to write this than in my blog (actually it's just that I don't have anywhere else to write), so read it if you need it

-The content in personal notes is generally quite fragmented and messy.
-Please bear with me.
+The content in personal notes is generally fragmented and messy, so please excuse that

 Debian13